syntaqx/weightloss-journal/README.md

 - Go to the gym; Prioritize weight lifting over cardio
 - You still need cardio, it's good for your heart
 - Stay in a caloric deficet, without it you're not going to lose weight (you can't gym your way out of a bad diet)

+## May 2nd, 2023

+- __Todays Weight__: 183.4 lbs

+This last week was a full loss for eating good, I had a lot of events going on, so lots of drinking and poor eating.
+Going to push extra hard to get back on track this week, and see where we wind up next week.

+Gym things have been mostly on track, always hitting at least 2 days, striving for 3+